 1. Georgetown Graduate School Application Form (online).

-• Application fee (we cannot offer fee waivers for low-income applicants at this time)
+• Application fee (we are unable to offer fee waivers for low-income applicants at this time)

 • Personal statement